heyAnukritiJain/artha-ai-trading-simulator/README.md

 The platform allows users to view live market prices, execute buy/sell trades, track portfolio holdings, and view trade history through a web dashboard.

 ---
+# Overview

+Artha-AI simulates a real-world stock trading environment where users can:

+* View live (simulated) market prices
+* Execute buy/sell orders with real-time balance updates
+* Track portfolio holdings and P&L across sessions
+* Review complete trade history with timestamps

+The project was built to explore concurrent request handling in C++, low-latency database design, and RESTful API architecture in the context of financial systems — areas directly relevant to high-frequency trading infrastructure.
+Key technical decisions:

+* Chose Crow Framework for its lightweight, high-performance C++ HTTP server
+* Used MySQL for ACID-compliant trade logging and portfolio state persistence
+* Designed the REST API with stateless endpoints to support scalable concurrent access
+* Built a dynamic JavaScript frontend with async API calls for real-time UI updates without page reloads

+---

 ## Tech Stack